front-interop/front-interop/README.md

 ## Problem, Part 1: Request and Response

-> the OUTER BOUNDARY of the front controller

 Each of the above examples uses different request/response libraries.
 Laravel and Symfony use the Symfony HttpFoundation library, whereas Slim and the no-framework use the PSR-7 interfaces.
-Likewise, any other framework may use some other library.
+Likewise, other frameworks may use some other library.

 This raises a problem for interoperability, because the request and response objects are passed into and out of the front controller logic directly as method arguments and return values.
 No typehint can cover all the different possibilities, thus preventing interoperability between the different front controller implementations.

-### Solution: RequestHandler and ResponseHandler
+### Solution: _RequestHandler_ and _ResponseHandler_

 The interoperability solution to this problem is twofold: